 Evolutionary algorithms, inspired by natural evolution, have been used for optimizing neural network parameters since the twentieth century.
 In Neural Architecture Search (NAS), these algorithms involve creating an initial set of architectural designs (seed), combining and mutating them, and evaluating the performance of resulting designs.
 For instance, RULE~\cite{chen2021rule} employs an evolutionary algorithm to learn adaptable embeddings with distinct sizes for different items, akin to NIS.
 In RULE, an estimator decides which designs to eliminate based on mixed embedding block data.
 The estimator is trained using these compositions and evaluated using metrics like recall.
 Evolution proceeds by selecting a parent model and generating a child model through mutations.
 Two strategies are used: swapping embedding blocks between item groups and selecting blocks for one group.
 Importantly, only one mutation occurs per round.
 The child model is added to both the seed set and the cache set.
 Meanwhile, the poorest performing design is removed from the seed set to maintain a constant size.
 This process of creating child models and updating sets continues for a finite number of rounds.
 At the end of the evolution, the cache set holds the best-performing models, offering a collection of designs with superior performance.

-Another unique thought regards the embedding matrix size selection as a regularization problem.
-Inspired by Soft Threshold Reparameterzation~\cite{softThreshold-kusupati2020soft}, different from AMTL, PEP \cite{liu2021pep} directly prune the embedding matrix $\mathbf{E}$ by learning a threshold automatically.
-Before training the recommendation model, it is argued, according to the Lottery Ticket hypothesis, that the parameters can be initialized by performing an element-wise product with ${\mathbf{E}}_0$ and $m$, where $m \in \{0,1\}^{N\times D}$ represents the mask matrix generated from $\hat{\mathbf{E}}$, and ${\mathbf{E}}_0$ denotes the unpruned embedding parameters.
+Another novel perspective views embedding matrix size selection as a regularization problem.
+Inspired by Soft Threshold Reparameterization~\cite {softThreshold-kusupati2020soft}, different from AMTL, PEP \cite{liu2021pep} directly prunes the embedding matrix $\mathbf{E}$ by learning a threshold.
+Before training the recommendation model, it is argued, according to the Lottery Ticket hypothesis, that the parameters can be initialized by performing an element-wise product between ${\mathbf{E}}_0$ and $m$, where ${\mathbf{E}}_0$ denotes the unpruned embedding parameters, and $m \in \{0,1\}^{N\times D}$ represents the mask matrix generated from $\hat{\mathbf{E}}$.

-There is also a research line of combining learnable anchor embedding matrices to form an optimal embedding matrix.
-ANT \cite{liang2020ant} and autoDis \cite{guo2021autodis} follow this idea to search for a suitable embedding size. {ANT} firstly learn meta embedding $A \in \mathbb{R}^{|A| \times d}$ containing a set of anchor embedding $A =\{a_1,\cdot\cdot\cdot,a_{|A|}\}, |A|<<|V|$, where $|V|$ is the number of rows in original embedding $E$.
-Then, it integrates the set of anchor embedding by using a trainable sparse transformation from $A$ to $E$.
-However, different from the hard selection of anchor embedding in ANT, autoDis designs a differentiable automatic discretization network to execute a soft selection of meta-embeddings (i.e., anchor embeddings in ANT).
+Another line of research combines learnable anchor embedding matrices to form an optimal embedding matrix.
+ANT \cite{liang2020ant} and autoDis \cite{guo2021autodis} follow this idea to search for a suitable embedding size. {ANT} first learns a meta embedding $A \in \mathbb{R}^{|A| \times d}$ containing a set of anchor embeddings $A =\{a_1,\cdot\cdot\cdot,a_{|A|}\}, |A|<<|V|$, where $|V|$ is the number of rows in original embedding $E$.
+Then, it integrates the set of anchor embeddings with a trainable sparse transformation from $A$ to $E$.
+However, different from the hard selection of anchor embeddings in ANT, autoDis designs a differentiable automatic discretization network to execute a soft selection of meta-embeddings (i.e., anchor embeddings in ANT).